-(a) Thermo Electron shall have the obligation and the sole right and full discretion to control (i) the preparation of all Returns that pertain (in whole or in part) to Pre-Distribution Taxes (including Kadant-Caused Taxes) and (ii) the defense, settlement or compromise of any audit, examination, investigation, suit, action or other proceeding relating to Pre-Distribution Taxes (including Kadant-Caused Taxes) and shall be entitled to all refunds of any Thermo Electron Taxes; provided, however, that such preparation of Returns and such defense, settlement or compromise of a proceeding shall be done in a manner consistent with past practices (including Thermo Electron's fiduciary duty to the Kadant Group as a controlling shareholder).
-In the event that the that relates to Kadant Taxes (a "Kadant Issue"), Kadant shall have the right to participate in (but not control) such proceeding with respect to the Kadant Issue only at its own cost and expense.
+- (a) Thermo Electron shall have the obligation and the sole right and full discretion to control (i) the preparation of all Returns that pertain (in whole or in part) to Pre-Distribution Taxes (including Kadant-Caused Taxes) and (ii) the defense, settlement or compromise of any audit, examination, investigation, suit, action or other proceeding relating to Pre-Distribution Taxes (including Kadant-Caused Taxes) and shall be entitled to all refunds of any Thermo Electron Taxes; provided, however, that such preparation of Returns and such defense, settlement or compromise of a proceeding shall be done in a manner consistent with past practices (including Thermo Electron's fiduciary duty to the Kadant Group as a controlling shareholder).
+In the event that the proceeding referenced in clause (ii) of the preceding sentence involves an issue that relates to Kadant Taxes (a "Kadant Issue"), Kadant shall have the right to participate in (but not control) such proceeding with respect to the Kadant Issue only at its own cost and expense.
 Notwithstanding the foregoing, in the event that Thermo Electron decides to abandon the defense of, or settle or compromise any claim relating solely to a Kadant Issue, Thermo Electron shall notify Kadant of such decision and Kadant shall have ten days to notify Thermo Electron that it assumes all liability with respect to the Kadant Taxes attributable to such Kadant Issue under dispute and wishes to assume the defense of such audit or other proceedings at its own expense.
-In the event that Thermo Electron timely receives such notice from Kadant, it shall use all reasonable efforts to cooperate so as to facilitate Kadant's handling of such proceedings.

-(b) Except as otherwise provided in the Transition Services Agreement, Kadant shall have the obligation and the sole right and full discretion to control (i) the preparation of all Returns that pertain exclusively to Post-Distribution Taxes that are Kadant Taxes and (ii) the defense, settlement or compromise of any audit, examination, investigation, suit, action or other proceeding relating to Post-Distribution Taxes that are Kadant Taxes.
+In the event that Thermo - (b) Except as otherwise provided in the Transition Services Agreement, Kadant shall have the obligation and the sole right and full discretion to control (i) the preparation of all Returns that pertain exclusively to Post-Distribution Taxes that are Kadant Taxes and (ii) the defense, settlement or compromise of any audit, examination, investigation, suit, action or other proceeding relating to Post-Distribution Taxes that are Kadant Taxes.
 Kadant shall be entitled to all refunds of any Kadant Taxes.